 When you have bad credit, it seems like it comes back to haunt you at the most inconvenient times.
-Whether you have a medical emergency or your car gets totaled, there may come a time when you need extra cash fast.
+But, whether you have a medical emergency or your car gets totaled, there may come a time when you need extra cash fast.

-You don’t have to automatically resort to title loans or payday lenders.
+You don’t have to resort to title loans or payday lenders automatically.
 There are actually several online lenders who specifically cater to people with bad credit.

 With the installment loans below, you will receive a higher interest rate than borrowers with good credit.
-But, they can sometimes be used to pay off credit cards with even higher interest rates.
+But, you can sometimes use them to pay off credit cards with even higher interest rates.

 To help you with your search, we’ve compiled a list of the best online personal loans for people with bad credit history.
 You’ll see a diverse mix of options and ideally find the right choice for you.